awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-connectionconfiguration.md

 # AWS::Kendra::DataSource ConnectionConfiguration<a name="aws-properties-kendra-datasource-connectionconfiguration"></a>

-Provides the information necessary to connect to a database\.
+Provides the configuration information that's required to connect to a database\.

 ## Syntax<a name="aws-properties-kendra-datasource-connectionconfiguration-syntax"></a>